steveklabnik/steveklabnik.com/src/pages/writing/using-the-oxide-console.md

 We're using a Debian image that's been provided by this silo, because I am lazy and that's fine.
 Is four gigabytes of disk enough?
 I don't know, let's find out.

-A few seconds later, our instace is up and running:
+A few seconds later, our instance is up and running:

 <img src="../img/2024-02-17/instance.png">